Manual

 Alert Rules and Badge Rules

 Full CRUD for both alert rules and badge rules.
-Create rules that trigger alerts when scores cross thresholds, or badge rules that automatically label identities.
-Admin role required for creating, updating, and deleting rules.
+Create rules that trigger alerts when scores cross thresholds, or badge rules that label identities automatically.
+Creating, updating, and deleting rules requires the Admin role.

 Channels